The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-Song {\it et al.}\ interpret their results in terms of a shift of the Fermi energy due to annealing.\cite{Song.etal.10} Simultaneously with the change of the activation energy, the character of the participating states should alter, from deep, strongly localized states toward shallow, far more extended states.
-In this process, according to Eq.\ (\ref{mott_crit}), the critical charge carrier concentration, $n_{\rm c}$, decreases so that the MIT happens primarily due to a variation of $n_{\rm c}$ analogously to stress tuning of the MIT in heavily doped crystalline Si.\cite{Tho.etal.83,Waf.etal.99} The same mechanism should govern the MIT in GeSb$_2$Te$_4$, where the transition occurs sometime in the recrystallization process, not at its end.
+Song et al.\ interpret their results in terms of a shift of the Fermi energy due to annealing.\cite{Song.etal.10} Simultaneously with the change of the activation energy, the character of the participating states should alter, from deep, strongly localized states toward shallow, far more extended states.
+In this process, according to Eq.\ (\ref{mott_crit}), the critical charge carrier concentration, $n_{\rm c}$, decreases.
+Hence, such an MIT happens primarily due to a variation of $n_{\rm c}$, similar to the MIT caused by applying stress to heavily doped crystalline Si,\cite{Tho.etal.83,Waf.etal.99} see also Subsection 4.2.
+The same mechanism should govern the MIT in GeSb$_2$Te$_4$, where the transition occurs sometime in the recrystallization process, not at its end.

-Summarizing the above arguments, it seems to be very likely that strongly localized states deep in the gap play the crucial role in the transport close to the MIT in GeSb$_2$Te$_4$, which is induced by annealing.
+Summarizing the above arguments, it seems to be very likely that strongly localized states deep in the gap play the crucial role in the transport close to the annealing-induced MIT in GeSb$_2$Te$_4$.
 These states have a far smaller spatial extension than the shallow states.
-Hence, it is not meaningful to relate the critical charge carrier concentration with the Bohr radius of shallow states.
-In this way, the discrepancy between critical charge carrier density and Bohr radius, which is stressed by Siegrist {\it et al.}\ in Ref.\ \onlinecite{Sie.etal.11}, is traced back to the authors using an inappropriate value for the latter quantity.
+Hence, it is not meaningful to relate the critical charge carrier concentration to the effective Bohr radius of shallow states.
+In this way, the discrepancy between critical charge carrier density and effective Bohr radius stressed by Siegrist et al.\ in Ref.\ \onlinecite{Sie.etal.11} is traced back to the authors using an inappropriate value for the latter quantity.
 Therefore, also concerning the Mott criterion, GeSb$_2$Te$_4$ is not special.